Top 18 Things to Do in Coron Palawan | Kayangan Lake and Islands

 Come a little earlier to see water still slightly obscuring the sandbar, which is suitable for skimboarding or makes for a relaxing walk to wind down the island-hopping excursion.

-At high tide around sunset, the stretch of the sandbar is submerged so that boats will not go farther than the coast of Bulalacao or Malaroyroy.
+At high tide around sunset, the stretch of the sandbar is submerged so boats will not go farther than the coast of Bulalacao or Malaroyroy.
 Bulog Dos is made cozier than most with rock formations that create comfortable nooks in between swims.

 Starfish can often be seen moored on the rocks.
 The concentration of such small craggy rocks also provides a unique backdrop for pictures.
 Watch the whites and blues blend as you step into the sandbar.